 Main Finding

-Table 1 explains the number of informants in this study totaling 72 samples, consisting of GAPOKTAN tomatoes originating from urban and rural areas throughout Indonesia.
+Table 1 explains the number of informants in this study totalling 72 samples, consisting of Gapoktan tomatoes originating from urban and rural areas throughout Indonesia.
 Based on the 34 provinces, informants are spread from the 6 largest islands.
-The sample was dominated by some GAPOKTAN tomatoes originating from Java and Sumatra with 7 Provinces (West Sumatra, South Sumatra, Lampung, Central Java, DI Yogyakarta, East Java, West Nusa Tenggara), totaling 21 informants or 29.17%.
+The sample was dominated by some Gapoktan tomatoes originating from Java and Sumatra with 7 Provinces (West Sumatra, South Sumatra, Lampung, Central Java, DI Yogyakarta, East Java, and West Nusa Tenggara), totalling 21 informants or 29.17%.
 On the other hand, the inequality of informant units is not due to technological aspects (some of them are still traditional or farmers who do not use technology in tomato production).
-Meanwhile, there were 10 informants (13.89%) in Kalimantan Island, Sulawesi Island with 13 informants (25%), the rests were Maluku and Papua Island with 3 informants (4.17%) each.
+Meanwhile, there were 10 informants (13.89%) in Kalimantan Island, Sulawesi Island with 13 informants (25%); the rests were Maluku and Papua Island with 3 informants (4.17%) each.

-The duration of the standing of GAPOKTAN Indonesian tomatoes is quite varied.
-From Table 2, it can be presented that from 72 informants, the average existence of GAPOKTAN tomatoes is 1-5 years (36.11%).
-Meanwhile, there is 1 GAPOKTAN or 1.39% which has been established for more than 20 years.
+The duration of the standing of Gapoktan Indonesian tomatoes is quite varied.
+From Table 2, it can be presented that from 72 informants; the average existence of Gapoktan tomatoes is 1-5 years (36.11%).
+Meanwhile, there is 1 Gapoktan or 1.39% which has been established for more than 20 years.

 Table 1.
 Demographics